alibaseit/vendingmachine/README.md

-Vending Machine
+#Vending Machine

 The application is a command line java application.

 For creating jar file please use maven.
 The maven command for creating a runnable jar file is:

-mvn clean package
+`mvn package`

 Jar file is going to be created under target directory.

 For running the application the command is

-java -jar target/vending-machine.jar
+`java -jar target/vending-machine.jar`

-The application needs coin-inventory.properties file, and it must be under the current directory.
+The application needs coin-inventory.properties file, and it must be under the same directory with jar.

-When the app starts a menu is going to appear on screen.
-The user should select a valid option from menu.
+When the app starts Application Menu is going to appear on screen.
+The user should select a valid option from the menu.

-Application Menu
+###Application Menu
 ***********************************************************************************************

 Please enter a valid option
-Enter option:
 1. getOptimalChange
 2. getChange
 3. Exit

-Please select a valid option (e.g 1,2), and then enter cents.
+Please select a valid option (e.g 1,2).
+If option 1 or 2 is selected then user is asked to enter cents value.

-For example if the user selects option 2 and enters cents as 566 the output will be like this:
+For example if the user selects option 2 and enters cents as 566, the computed output will be:
 [ONE_EURO, ONE_EURO, ONE_EURO, ONE_EURO, ONE_EURO, FIFTY_CENT, TEN_CENT, FIVE_CENT, ONE_CENT]

-When user select option 2, and if there is no sufficient coinage the app will throw NotSufficientCoinageException.
+In option 2 selection, if the inventory is not sufficient, the app will throw NotSufficientCoinageException exception.

-In option 2, the application updates coin inventory properties file.
+And also the option 2 updates coin inventory properties file.